 Dutch Sports Fans and Oranjegekte

-But while the color orange has royal roots in the Netherlands, today it symbolizes a broader pride in the country and in being Dutch.
+While the color orange has royal roots in the Netherlands, today it symbolizes a broader pride in the country and in being Dutch.
 Colloquially known either as Oranjegekte (Orange craze) or Oranjekoorts (Orange fever), the obsession with the color spilled over into Dutch sporting events in the later 20th century.

 So if you're planning to visit Amsterdam or anywhere else in the Netherlands, you might want to pack an orange item of clothing (or two).
 It may not be the most flattering color choice, but when you're in the Netherlands, wearing orange will help make you look like a local.